acro5piano/knex-gql/README.md

 - Pagination.
 Dataloader pattern is hard to implement pagination without a hacky `union` or window functions.
 - Security.
 Keeping private fields needs much more work.
 - Code Reusability.
 GraphQL frameworks provides the Middleware function, but it is often not enough.
 - Realtime.
-Using GraphQL subscritpion is a challenging task.
+Using GraphQL subscription is a challenging task.
 - Type Safety.
 How to type GraphQL result without relying on Codegen?

 So, why not integrate Knex with GraphQL directly?